Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Sinai Health is committed to embracing innovation.

 “One of our major goals is to find innovative ways to use the robot.
-Not just what comes with the instruction manual, per say,” continues Dr. Backstein.
+Not just what comes with the instruction manual, per se,” continues Dr. Backstein.
 “Our goal is to take what we have, and see how we can make it even better.

 The VELYS robot joins the da Vinci robot and GTx guided therapeutics suite, as part the evolution of the Hospital’s ORs and Surgical Services Floor, a Renew Sinai redevelopment project enabling robotics through expansion, modernization, and infrastructure and equipment improvements.